 See how real-time healthcare technology improves ED throughput at this hospital.

 Learn more in the white paper How Clinical Communication Technology Drives Transformation in Healthcare Delivery.

 Read the related post, Make the Business Case for Real-Time Healthcare Technology.

 Explore the Real-time Healthcare Resource Center.

-See LiveProcess Communicator, used for real-time healthcare communication and coordination software in healthcare delivery organizations.
+See LiveProcess Communicator, our healthcare team communication and collaboration tool used for real-time healthcare communication and coordination in healthcare delivery organizations.

 Terry Zysk, CEO of LiveProcess, has more than two decades of experience in leading organizations that provide innovative solutions to the healthcare industry.